malb/m4rie/README.md

 # History

+* **2020/01/15** A new version of M4RIE is available with a few small build system tweaks.
+It is available at https://bitbucket.org/malb/m4rie/downloads.

 * **2015/09/08** A new version of M4RIE is available improving the build system and fixing a bug in the tests.
 It is available at https://bitbucket.org/malb/m4rie/downloads.

 * **2015/04/17** Our hosting for http://m4ri.sagemath.org at University of Washington. is discontinued and we’re moving everything over to https://bitbucket.org/malb/m4ri.
 A copy of the old website (except for large files) is available at http://malb.bitbucket.org/m4ri-e-website-2008-2015/.